Selecting Infrastructure and Tools for Longevity

 Time: 15 minutes

-Share back with the group.
+Report back to the full group.

 Discussion